 The F-line makes a U of its own here, to get around Justin Herman Plaza, a vibrant open public space.

 The trolleys cut through their own right-of-way, named for the late Don Chee, the Muni leader who managed the F-line construction, to reach The Embarcadero.
-At the Steuart Street stop, you’ll find the San Francisco Railway Museum.
+At the Steuart Street stop, you’ll find the free San Francisco Railway Museum.
+Step off for a visit and use your fare receipt to resume your streetcar trip, without an extra fare.

 As the trolley turns onto The Embarcadero, the landmark 1898 Ferry Building dominates the scene, with its clock tower modeled on Spain’s Seville Cathedral.
 The clock has only been stopped three times in its history—by the 1906 earthquake, the 1989 earthquake, and a dramatic restoration and renovation, completed in 2003, that has converted the old transportation hub into an epicure’s Valhalla…one of the leading gourmet food marketplaces in the country.